The truth about teens, social media and the mental health crisis

 "Every indicator of mental health and psychological well-being has become more negative among teens and young adults since 2012," Twenge writes in Generations.
 "The trends are stunning in their consistency, breadth and size."

-Across the board, since 2010, anxiety, depression, and loneliness have all increased.
+Across the board, since 2010, anxiety, depression and loneliness have all increased.
 "And it's not just symptoms that rose, but also behaviors," she says, "including emergency room visits for self-harm, for suicide attempts and completed suicides."
-The data goes up through 2019, so it doesn't include changes due to COVID.
+The data goes up through 2019, so it doesn't include changes due to COVID-19.

 All these rapid changes coincide with what, Twenge says, may be the most rapid uptake in a new technology in human history: the incorporation of smartphones into our lives, which has allowed nearly nonstop engagement with social media apps.
 Apple introduced the first iPhones in 2007, and by 2012, about 50% of American adults owned a smartphone, the Pew Research Center found.

-But the timing doesn't tell you whether or not social media actually causes depression in teens.
+But the timing doesn't tell you whether social media actually causes depression in teens.

 In the past decade, scientists have published a whole slew of studies trying to answer this question, and those studies sparked intense debate among scientists and in the media.
 But, Said says, what many people don't realize is scientists weren't using — or didn't even have — the proper tools to answer the question.
 "This is a very hard problem to study," he says.
 "The data they were analyzing couldn't really solve the problem."